brandonio21/serverbackup/README.md

 mysql databases.
 Of course, as I use more software on my servers, the list of supported things will grow.

+## development
+This script purposefully has no dependencies on external packages (only system binaries), so development is just editing the python script.

 ## philosophy
 I created this script because:
 * my servers need backups of important directories and databases.
 I've used off-the-shelf